aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct/README.md

 Authorization Modes to apply to the Api.

-At least one modes must be provided, and if more than one are provided a defaultAuthMode must be specified.
+At least one modes must be provided, and if more than one are provided a defaultAuthorizationMode must be specified.
 For more information on Amplify Api auth, refer to https://docs.amplify.aws/cli/graphql/authorization-rules/#authorization-strategies

 #### Initializer <a name="Initializer" id="@aws-amplify/graphql-construct-alpha.AuthorizationModes.Initializer"></a>